Level (magazine)

-LEVEL is a computer and video games magazine originating in the Czech Republic with branches in Romania and Turkey.
-These three brother divisions occasionally exchange content.
-In addition to publishing the magazine, LeveL also organizes many yearly gaming competitions for players in two of the countries (Romania's pro-gaming sponsor being the PGL - Professional Gamer's League); it is one of the biggest Turkish sponsors of international gaming contests (such as WCG).
+Level is a computer and video games magazine originating in the Czech Republic with branches in Romania and Turkey.
+These branches in the three countries occasionally share and exchange content.
+Level also organizes many yearly gaming competitions for players in two of the countries (Romania's pro-gaming sponsor being the PGL – Professional Gamer's League); it is one of the biggest Turkish sponsors of international gaming contests (such as WCG).

-LeveL was founded by Jan "Beast" Tománek in 1995 in Czech Republic.
+Level was founded by Jan "Beast" Tománek in 1995 in Czech Republic.
 Its first issue was released on 24.01.1995.
-The current LeveL editor-in-chief is Michal Křivský (replacing Petr Poláček).
+The current Level editor-in-chief is Michal Křivský (replacing Petr Poláček).

-LEVEL in Czech Republic
+Level in Czech Republic

-LEVEL was the third magazine, after Excalibur in 1991 and Score in 1994, about computer games, released on the Czech market.
-With the founder Martin Ludvík, LEVEL began its history in January, 1995.
+Level was the third magazine, after Excalibur in 1991 and Score in 1994, about computer games, released on the Czech market.
+With the founder Martin Ludvík, Level began its history in January, 1995.
 For a year and a half, the editor-in-chief was Jan Tománek, followed by Petr Bulíř (half a year in charge) and Jan Herodes, who led the magazine for seven years.
-His former assistant Ondřej Průša, one of the few people who had been with LEVEL for its whole history, replaced him during the following 4 years.
+His former assistant Ondřej Průša, one of the few people who had been with Level for its whole history, replaced him during the following 4 years.
 The current editor-in-chief is Martin Bach.
-LEVEL is considered the best selling magazine about computer games in the Czech Republic with nearly 40.000 print-outs dispatched every month.
+Level is considered the best selling magazine about computer games in the Czech Republic with nearly 40.000 print-outs dispatched every month.
 Current editorial staff consists of more than twenty members.

 Level is/was structured into following sections and page donations: